Winter 2023 Final Exam

 Now, instead of finding the best height and best color individually, we decide to perform a grid search that uses k-fold cross-validation to find the combination of height and color with the best average validation accuracy.

-For the purposes of this question, assume that: - We are performing k-fold cross validation.
+For the purposes of this question, assume that:

-What is the size of each fold?
+A. What is the size of each fold?

-How many times is row 5 in the training set used for training?
+B. How many times is row 5 in the training set used for training?

-How many times is row 5 in the training set used for validation?
+C. How many times is row 5 in the training set used for validation?

 Problem 9